-Procedures offered include: rhinoplasty (nose reshaping or nose job) surgery, nasal reconstructive rhinoplasty, revision rhinoplasty, nonsurgical rhinoplasty, ethnic rhinoplasty, nasal fracture repair, and nasal breathing repair (functional nasal reconstruction).
+Procedures offered at our center in Spokane: rhinoplasty (nose reshaping or nose job) surgery, nasal reconstructive rhinoplasty, revision rhinoplasty, nonsurgical rhinoplasty, ethnic rhinoplasty, nasal fracture repair, and nasal breathing repair (functional nasal reconstruction).

 Rhinoplasty or nose reshaping (nose job) is usually performed to improve the appearance of a nose that is out of harmony with the face.
 This may be because it is too large, small, crooked or simply unbalanced.
 The goal of rhinoplasty is to create a nose that appears completely natural and compliments the other parts of the face.
 When done properly, it can enhance a patient’s appearance and boost their self-confidence.
 A ‘surgical’ appearing nose is often a concern of patients seeking rhinoplasty, and outdated practices can contribute to this outcome.
 Dr. Sand utilizes the most up-to-date techniques to help provide a natural and harmonious result.

 Rhinoplasty can be performed to reshape the nose for both cosmetic and functional purposes.
 These two goals are intertwined for the rhinoplasty surgeon and both are at play in every procedure.
 Aesthetic goals for the nose often include either reducing or enlarging the nose, reshaping the bridge or tip, or adjusting the angle between the upper lip and the nose.
 Functional or corrective procedures seek to improve nasal breathing or repair nasal form after injury.